jazztong/microservice-theapp/README.md

-# node-micro-app-demo
+# Microservice The App repository

-A sample nodejs micro-services demo application
+A repository that demonstrate microservice project with monorepo

 ## Start database